PASTORAL CARE AND WELL-BEING

 If children want to talk to someone who isn’t at school, they can call the Independent Listener, Bobbie Coe on 01263 860097 or 07887 603021; Childline on 0800 11 11, or the NSPCC on 0808 8005000 at any time from the two private phone boxes at school, which are accessible at any time outside lessons.

 Parents and carers are an integral part of our wellbeing commitment.
 It’s important, they, too, get in touch to tell us about any problems, so we can work together with an on-going dialogue to provide the best support for the child.

 We have two phones which children can use at any time outside of lessons – the red phone box in the courtyard and one by the Matron’s room in its own private box.
 They just simply dial as they do at home.
-Children can also email or Skype their family in a private space in Deterdings, on the tablet in Main House, or from the front office.
+Children can also email or Skype their family in a private space, or from the front office.

 DID YOU KNOW?

 We run a special Bushcraft week off site each Summer Term for Year 8 children, where many leadership activities take place living with the elements.